comsci-uwc-isak/unit-1-project-Khalidismail876/README.md

 4. create file for recording trips as plate.txt
 `echo "Lxq912 nissan 2000 8" >> Maincarfile.txt`
 `echo " " > plate.txt`
+### Developing the action of recording trip
+1. get the arguments
+2. check that the car exist `test license.txt`
+3. add a new line to the file `license,txt`
+4. end

 Evaluation
 -----------